invoiceninja/invoiceninja.github.io/source/docs/payments.md

 ### Partial

 You can apply one payment to multiple invoices.
-If you apply an *Unapplied* payment to an invoice with a balance lower than the payment amount, or if you allow overpayment on an invoice, the payment will be marked as *Partial* and you will be able to apply the remaining balance of the payment to another invoice.
-You can see the remaining balance of a partial payment when you view a payment details.
+If the payment amount is greater than the invoice balance, the payment will be marked as "Partially Applied" and the remaining balance can be applied to another invoice.
+You can view the remaining balance of a partial payment by viewing the payment details.

 ### Completed